History of the Democratic Republic of Congo (Part II)

 Mobutu, Kasa-Vubu, the Belgians, and Americans crushed the Lumumba government and Stanleyville and captured Lumumba.
 Lumumba was murdered by Belgians and Congo secessionist after being hacked into pieces, dissolved into sulphuric acid, and burned by fire in January 1961.
 All that remained was a tooth of Lumumba which was given as a memento to the Democratic Republic of Congo in 2022.

-In November 1961, The UN Security Council passed a resolution rejecting Katanga’s independence.
+In November 1961, The UN Security Council passed a resolution rejecting Katangaโs independence.

 Kasa-Vubu & Mobutu then asked the UN, who now has a new secretary general, to help them crush rebels in Katanga & South Kasai rebels and Lumumbist avengers in Kwilu in 1963.
-Then the U.S. and Belgium helped Kasa-Vubu kill Communist “Simba” rebels in 1964.
-Kasa-Vubu renamed “Republic of Congo” (Leopoldville) to “Democratic Republic of Congo”
+Then the U.S. and Belgium helped Kasa-Vubu kill Communist โSimbaโ rebels in 1964.
+Kasa-Vubu renamed โRepublic of Congoโ (Leopoldville) to โDemocratic Republic of Congoโ

 In 1965, Joseph Kasa-Vubu had a power struggle between him and his premier Moise Tshombe.
-Mobutu removed Kasa-Vubu in a coup, hung Kasa-Vudu’s ministers in front of the Congolese people, became president, and banned all political parties.
+Mobutu removed Kasa-Vubu in a coup, hung Kasa-Vuduโs ministers in front of the Congolese people, became president, and banned all political parties.

 Mobutu Sese Seko (1965-1997), Zaire

-“At the beginning, we thought Mobutu (former President) was the only person who could lead Zaire (Democratic Republic of Congo), We thought he had the talent, capacity and intelligence. . . .
+โAt the beginning, we thought Mobutu (former President) was the only person who could lead Zaire (Democratic Republic of Congo), We thought he had the talent, capacity and intelligence. . . .
 Then he changed.
 He just wanted the money, from wherever he could get it--private companies, foreign governments.
-He had no feeling for financial policy, but it didn’t matter.
-He knew the money would keep on coming.” —- Leo Tindemans, the former prime minister of Belgium, Zaire’s onetime colonial master.
+He had no feeling for financial policy, but it didnโt matter.
+He knew the money would keep on coming.โ โ- Leo Tindemans, the former prime minister of Belgium, Zaireโs onetime colonial master.

 By 1965, Joseph Mobutu assumed despotic power with CIA and Belgian support.
-Mobutu’s had a cultural revolution, called “Authencity”, renaming the country to Zaire in 1971 and renamed cities including Leopoldville to Kinshasa.
-Mobutu made all Zairians adopt African names and Joseph Mobutu renamed himself to his birth name “Mobutu Seke Seko”.
+Mobutuโs had a cultural revolution, called โAuthencityโ, renaming the country to Zaire in 1971 and renamed cities including Leopoldville to Kinshasa.
+Mobutu made all Zairians adopt African names and Joseph Mobutu renamed himself to his birth name โMobutu Seke Sekoโ.
 He received financial support from successive American, Belgian, and French governments due to his anti-communist stance, which was aimed at countering Cuban funded Marxist rebel groups in Congo.
-Soviet influence in Angola, and resist Gaddafi of Libya’s expansionism in trying to annex Chad.
+Soviet influence in Angola, and resist Gaddafi of Libyaโs expansionism in trying to annex Chad.
 Once the cold war ended, he was cut off.

-Mobutu’s Economic policy: Nationalization, International Copper Cartel, Corruption
+Mobutuโs Economic policy: Nationalization, International Copper Cartel, Corruption

-Under Mobutu, he did Lumumba’s policy of forcefully nationalizing the Belgian mining firm, Mining Union of Upper Katanga, and turned it into the government owned firm Gécamines.
+Under Mobutu, he did Lumumbaโs policy of forcefully nationalizing the Belgian mining firm, Mining Union of Upper Katanga, and turned it into the government owned firm Gรฉcamines.
 The economy initially thrived with high copper prices (1965: copper was $.45 per kg, 1973: copper was $.9 per kg) and foreign investment rose.
 Financed by the World Bank and U.S. Export-Import bank, Mobutu executed infrastructure projects including a steel mill, a Congo River hydroelectric dam, hospitals, and a power line from Inca to Katanga.

 Mobutu joined an international copper cartel (think of Organization of Petroleum Countries - OPEC, but with copper) with Zambia, Peru and Chile.

-When copper prices declined in 1973 , Mobutu not only nationalized the copper industry and forcefully seized the 2000 foreign owned firms (except American ones) and land in Zaire — “The Zairization Program”.
+When copper prices declined in 1973 , Mobutu not only nationalized the copper industry and forcefully seized the 2000 foreign owned firms (except American ones) and land in Zaire โ โThe Zairization Programโ.
 Greek, Pakistani and Jewish small scale businesses forcefully taken and given to Zairians to run the small businesses.
 But private foreign enterprises were now controlled by the government, affectively owned by Mobutu and his inner clique, making them amass wealth.
 The land was disproportionally owned by his family members and friends.
 By giving other government officials avenue to loot funds as well, Mobutu was able to stay in power.
-Mobutu looted his nation’s treasury to amass anywhere from $50M to $5B throughout his rule.
+Mobutu looted his nationโs treasury to amass anywhere from $50M to $5B throughout his rule.
 He had a lavish townhouse in Paris, a 32-room estate in Lausanne, Switzerland, and a 16th century castle in Valencia, Spain.
 He also had estates in Italy, Portugal, Ivory Coast and Senegal.
-Forbes listed him as one the world’s richest dictators.
+Forbes listed him as one the worldโs richest dictators.

 Mobutu became the largest shareholder of the Kinshasa Bank, where all of the government firms held their accounts, as well as owning the Zairian operations of ITT-Bell, Zaire Fiat Chrysler, Zaire Gulf, Zaire Pan Am, Zaire Renault, Zaire Peugeot, Zaire Volkswagen, and Zaire Unilever.
 Through buying foreign owned firms without compensating them at market rate, western foreign investment fell.
 If a western private business wanted to do business in Zaire, they had to give a kickback to the president.

-Mobutu’s inner clique, “Les Grosses Legumes” or “The Big Vegetables”, were not good businessmen, the firms fell in production and lost value.
+Mobutuโs inner clique, โLes Grosses Legumesโ or โThe Big Vegetablesโ, were not good businessmen, the firms fell in production and lost value.
 Foreign investors started to leave.

 By 1975, Australia, Yugoslavia, Papua new Guinea, and Indonesia also joined the international copper cartel (CIPEC).
 After the Vietnam war ended in 1975, copper prices declined from $1 per kg to $.5 per kg, which meant less foreign currency for Zaire came in.
-When less foreign currency comes in, the central bank can’t maintain the exchange rate, leading to currency devaluation and massive inflation.
-The CIPEC cartel was unable to coordinate to raise prices because copper isn’t as inelastic as oil is.
+When less foreign currency comes in, the central bank canโt maintain the exchange rate, leading to currency devaluation and massive inflation.
+The CIPEC cartel was unable to coordinate to raise prices because copper isnโt as inelastic as oil is.
 Copper has many substitutes, for example, in electrical wiring, aluminum can be used instead of copper, for plumbing pipes, plastic can be an alternative, and for roofing, zinc can be used as a roofing material.
 When the copper cartel tried to raise the price, the commodity buyers would buy alternatives.
-Meanwhile, in the 1970s oil was super vital and oil’s price was inelastic.
+Meanwhile, in the 1970s oil was super vital and oilโs price was inelastic.
 When, the Arab states embargoed the West for helping Israel in the Yom Kippur war, the West still needed oil, and oil prices ratcheted.
-The Copper cartel failed because copper isn’t as price inelastic as oil, copper has way more substitutes.
+The Copper cartel failed because copper isnโt as price inelastic as oil, copper has way more substitutes.
 Even today, oil is ten fold larger than copper demand.
 As of 2021, Oil is a nearly $950 market while copper is nearly $90B.

-Due the failure of the copper cartel to control copper prices and Mobutu’s cronies being bad business men who stripped the assets instead of investing, Mobutu acknowledged that his Zairianization plan failed.
-So he made a new plan called “retrocession”, where he would make joint-venture firms with the formerly exiled Europeans investors, some foreign investment came in but it was not nearly as much as pre-Zaireanization (see chart above).
+Due the failure of the copper cartel to control copper prices and Mobutuโs cronies being bad business men who stripped the assets instead of investing, Mobutu acknowledged that his Zairianization plan failed.
+So he made a new plan called โretrocessionโ, where he would make joint-venture firms with the formerly exiled Europeans investors, some foreign investment came in but it was not nearly as much as pre-Zaireanization (see chart above).

 Since foreign investment was not as strong as before, Mobutu became a beggar on the international market applied for debt relief from the Paris Club and started to depend more on aid and loans from the World Bank and International Monetary Fund (IMF).
-The IMF, World Bank, and Paris Club required cut spending, raise taxes, lay off civil servants, let the currency free float, and most importantly, privatize state owned firms, which would threaten Mobutu’s power, since his power is based on his government controlling industry and giving business to his inner clique.
+The IMF, World Bank, and Paris Club required cut spending, raise taxes, lay off civil servants, let the currency free float, and most importantly, privatize state owned firms, which would threaten Mobutuโs power, since his power is based on his government controlling industry and giving business to his inner clique.
 Mobutu would take the loan, do partial reforms, and then purposely use his government institutions to sabotage economic reform, that way Mobutu can get the loans while not privatizing his crony state-owned enterprises.

 By 1976, DRC took its first IMF loan and would continue borrowing over $1B over a span of 11 loans until 1990.
 Barely any of the IMF loans was invested in infrastructure and most of the IMF plans were not followed through.
 Government workers were sporadically paid.
 By 1988, the Copper cartel was officially disbanded.
 In 1991, Zaire owed $10.7B, he defaulted on his payment for not paying the $3.45B due in 1992.

-After the Soviet Union died in 1991 and split into 15 different countries, Bush I and Clinton changed the foreign policy from “anti-communism” to “supporting democracy”.
+After the Soviet Union died in 1991 and split into 15 different countries, Bush I and Clinton changed the foreign policy from โanti-communismโ to โsupporting democracyโ.
 Aid to Mobutu used to be lenient in the cold war, but in the post-cold war era, aid was conditional for democratic and anti-corruption reforms.
-For example, the World Bank couldn’t account for a missing $400M in mineral exports from Zaire, and the World Bank & IMF officially cut off lending to Zaire in 1994.
+For example, the World Bank couldnโt account for a missing $400M in mineral exports from Zaire, and the World Bank & IMF officially cut off lending to Zaire in 1994.
 By the 90s, Mobutu allowed multi-party democracy in Zaire, which led to strong condemnation of Mobutu in Zaire.

 Rwanda Genocide (1994) & The 1st Congo War (1996-1997)